 Think of the customer journey like an iceberg.
 The part you see above water is like the customer’s experience inside your brick and mortar.
 It represents their decision to walk in your store, pick a product to purchase and make the transaction.
 But just like an iceberg, the majority of this interaction happens below the surface–it starts and stays online.
 Everything that happens before they walk in your store is the online shopping journey.
 It is the bottom of the iceberg.
 And in the post-pandemic world of retail, that bottom of the iceberg represents about 90% of the shopping journey.

-Some of your customers are looking for exclusively online shopping experiences.
+Some of your customers are looking for exclusively online shopping experiences like an online room planner.
 Others want to make a trip to the retail store—but only when they’re ready to spend very little time in the store.
 Which means they want to make the decision on the product before they ever walk into the store.
 No matter which type of customer makes it to your online store, you need to create an engaging experience to close the deal.
 That means close the deal on the website or close the deal in your store.
 Your online experience and how you engage retail shoppers online will be the deciding factor.

 Let’s review some techniques that will transform your online customer experience for better conversion.